huggingface/diffusers/docs/source/en/api/pipelines/cogvideox.md

 This pipeline was contributed by [zRzRzRzRzRzRzR](https://github.com/zRzRzRzRzRzRzR).
 The original codebase can be found [here](https://huggingface.co/THUDM).
 The original weights can be found under [hf.co/THUDM](https://huggingface.co/THUDM).

-There are two models available that can be used with the text-to-video and video-to-video CogVideoX pipelines:
+There are three official models available that can be used with the text-to-video and video-to-video CogVideoX pipelines:
-- [`THUDM/CogVideoX-2b`](https://huggingface.co/THUDM/CogVideoX-2b): The recommended dtype for running this model is `fp16`.
+- [`THUDM/CogVideoX-2b`](https://huggingface.co/THUDM/CogVideoX-2b): The recommended dtype for running this model is `torch.float16`.
-- [`THUDM/CogVideoX-5b`](https://huggingface.co/THUDM/CogVideoX-5b): The recommended dtype for running this model is `bf16`.
+- [`THUDM/CogVideoX-5b`](https://huggingface.co/THUDM/CogVideoX-5b): The recommended dtype for running this model is `torch.bfloat16`.
+- [`THUDM/CogVideoX-1.5-5b`](https://huggingface.co/THUDM/CogVideoX-1.5-5b): The recommended dtype for running this mdoel is `torch.bfloat16`.

 There is one model available that can be used with the image-to-video CogVideoX pipeline:
-- [`THUDM/CogVideoX-5b-I2V`](https://huggingface.co/THUDM/CogVideoX-5b-I2V): The recommended dtype for running this model is `bf16`.
+- [`THUDM/CogVideoX-5b-I2V`](https://huggingface.co/THUDM/CogVideoX-5b-I2V): The recommended dtype for running this model is `torch.bfloat16`.
+- [`THUDM/CogVideoX-1.5-5b-I2V`](https://huggingface.co/THUDM/CogVideoX-1.5-5b-I2V): The recommended dtype for running this mdoel is `torch.bfloat16`.

 There are two models that support pose controllable generation (by the [Alibaba-PAI](https://huggingface.co/alibaba-pai) team):
-- [`alibaba-pai/CogVideoX-Fun-V1.1-2b-Pose`](https://huggingface.co/alibaba-pai/CogVideoX-Fun-V1.1-2b-Pose): The recommended dtype for running this model is `bf16`.
+- [`alibaba-pai/CogVideoX-Fun-V1.1-2b-Pose`](https://huggingface.co/alibaba-pai/CogVideoX-Fun-V1.1-2b-Pose): The recommended dtype for running this model is `torch.bfloat16`.
-- [`alibaba-pai/CogVideoX-Fun-V1.1-5b-Pose`](https://huggingface.co/alibaba-pai/CogVideoX-Fun-V1.1-5b-Pose): The recommended dtype for running this model is `bf16`.
+- [`alibaba-pai/CogVideoX-Fun-V1.1-5b-Pose`](https://huggingface.co/alibaba-pai/CogVideoX-Fun-V1.1-5b-Pose): The recommended dtype for running this model is `torch.bfloat16`.

 ## Inference